Skip to footer content

 End Namespace

 IronPDF has an inbuilt method to download a website from a URL and save it as a PDF document.
-We are going to use this method in our job to download and save it to a temp location.
+We are going to use this method in our job to download and save it to a specified location.
 This background job can be modified to take multiple website URLs and save them as PDFs.

-Now let us add a controller to expose the PDF generation and download APIs.
+Now, let's add a controller to expose the PDF generation and download APIs.

 using Hangfire;